5m

 Numminen holds a master’s degree in politics and organizations and a bachelor’s degree in political science, with minors in gender studies and social psychology, from the University of Helsinki.
 She speaks fluent Finnish and English, and has a good command of German and Swedish.

-Anastasiia Popko is a program assistant with GMF’s Ukraine: Relief, Resilience, Recovery program, based in Berlin.
+Anastasiia Popko is a program coordinator with GMF’s Ukraine: Relief, Resilience, Recovery program, based in Berlin.
 She is responsible for the administrative part of the grantmaking program and for fostering relationships with grantees.
 Her primary focus is on strengthening the resilience of civil society and local media in Ukraine and the broader region.

 Prior to joining GMF, Anastasia worked as a partnership manager in Ukrainian online media, developing relations between European institutions and Ukrainian journalists.
 She has also worked on international cultural and art projects, as well as on decolonization, memory, and identity topics.